 1960’s-1990’s.
-Broadway composer Jerry Herman becomes a resident twice purchasing homes on both the Ocean and the Bay.
+Broadway composer Jerry Herman becomes a resident three times purchasing homes on both the Ocean and the Bay.

 He involves himself in the community events, and entertains frequent guests like Angela Lansbury and Carol Channing at his home.